hgcl/clara-le/pages/posts/22-gently-sliding-into-2023.md

 _27 days left before the move_

 [^1]: It's now been three years I write a Year in Review to reflect on the past and plan for the future.
 I am tweaking its structure year after year to fit my needs.
-I'll see if I find the time—or more like the motivation—to share it here these next few weeks.
+I'll see if I find the time — or more like the motivation — to share it here these next few weeks.

 ## Read & Watched